iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## List experiments based on a specific commit, tag or branch

-The `--rev` option allows to specify a Git commit, tag or branch name to list the experiments based on to it.
+The `--rev` option allows to specify a Git commit, tag or branch name to list the experiments based on it.

 For example, to list of experiments in a Git repository stemmed from a particular commit: